Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Those passengers who have been declared free of the virus and are leaving the ship for the first time in two weeks face a confusing array of circumstances.
 Many will be forced to undergo a 14-day quarantine upon their return home — reflecting a lack of trust in the effectiveness of the ship's quarantine.
 Others can remain in Japan under their own recognizance but are still barred from returning home for two weeks.

-The family of passenger Aun Na Tan of Australia was hit with an 11th-hour setback when her daughter, Kaitlyn, tested positive for COVID-19.
+The family of passenger Aun Na Tan of Australia was hit with an eleventh-hour setback when her daughter, Kaitlyn, tested positive for COVID-19.
 They got the news after stacking their luggage near the front door, awaiting their turn to leave the ship.

 "It wasn't a pretty sight for me and Kaitlyn," Tan wrote, describing the impact of the bad news.
 "The boys were calmer.
 We have bounced back now."